Domaine Antonin Guyon - Corton-Charlemagne Grand Cru 2009

 About the estate:

-Since the 1960s, this estate has developed into a vast 48-hectare vineyard (certified organic), consisting mainly of Premier Crus and Grands Crus, stretching from Gevrey-Chambertin to Meursault.
-The estate maintains a consistent standard of quality under the management of Dominique Guyon, son of Antonin.
+Since the 1960s, this estate has built up a vast 48-hectare vineyard (certified organic), consisting mainly of 1er Cru and Grand Cru vineyards stretching from Gevrey-Chambertin to Meursault.
+The estate maintains a consistent standard of quality under the leadership of Dominique Guyon, Antonin’s son.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France